apache/airflow/docs/dag-run.rst

     If you run a DAG on a schedule_interval of one day, the run stamped 2020-01-01 will be triggered soon after 2020-01-01T23:59.
 In other words, the job instance is started once the period it covers has ended.
-The execution_date passed in the dag will also be 2020-01-01.
+The ``execution_date`` available in the context will also be 2020-01-01.

     The first DAG Run is created based on the minimum ``start_date`` for the tasks in your DAG.